daresaydigital/KMM-Starter-Pack/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS.

 1. Add your ViewModel, Repo and API service into DI
-2. Be aware of ViewModels, it’s not LifeCycle Aware, so you must clear it yourself
+2. Every Dto must be extended (implemented) from Domain for casting
-3. Every Dto must be extended (implemented) from Domain for casting
+3. Instead of Compose Navigation and ViewModel we have Voyager Navigation and ScreenModel

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: